-Catherine Sly - Specialising in Relationship Issues - Individuals & Couples
+Catherine Sly - Relationship Issues Specialist - Individuals & Couples

 I specialise in working with individuals and couples who want to improve their relationships.
 (This includes your relationship with yourself!)

 Are you having trouble in your relationship(s) with family, friends, colleagues, or a partner?
 I can help.

 How does it work?

 Have you ever heard the saying that before you can love anyone else you need to love yourself?